dk/bulk-stored-password-changer/README.md

 corporate environments where same password is used for many internal sites.

-In our corporate network we are obliged to use common authentication to access many of the compay interanl web sites.
+In our corporate network we are obliged to use common authentication to access many of the company internal web sites.
 While under Windows that works seamless with its domain-based Kerberos tickets, Linux integration is not that smooth, and Firefox asks for a password each time it interacts with another interanl site.
 Worse, the password is changed each three months, so is is never stopping